 Who Are We?

-Our team comes from backgrounds in journalism, English literature, film and media, engineering, consulting and more, but we speak with a collective voice.
-Technology is often discussed, and disputed, by staff and editorial members.
-And writers often cooperate on articles, which in some cases, are heavily edited.
-We focus on producing a great end product, regardless of who gets the spotlight.
+Our team comes from backgrounds in journalism, literature, film and media, engineering, consulting and more, but we speak with a collective voice.
+Editors discuss and dispute topics and writers often cooperate on articles.

 Kat Ascharya -- Kat is the editor of Mobiledia.
 With more than 10 years of experience as a writer on media, film, culture and fashion, she founded NoGoodForMe.com, one of the Web's first and long-running fashion blogs.
-Kat graduated from Duke University and Columbia University with a M.A. in Film.
-Previously, her movies have screened at the Metropolitan Museum of Art, Anthology Film Archives and the IFC Center in New York City.
+As a graduated from Duke University and Columbia University with a M.A. in Film, her movies have screened at the Metropolitan Museum of Art, Anthology Film Archives and the IFC Center in New York City.

-Cam Lincoln -- Cam is responsible for the Mobiledia reviews, where you can read about the pros and cons of new phones, compare specs, read user reviews and more.
+Cam Lincoln -- Cam is responsible for product reviews, where he weighs the pros and cons, compare specs and debates the latest and greatest gadgets.

 Margaret Rock -- Margaret is the managing editor.
-She graduated from Loyola University with a B.A. in English.
-In a former life, she worked for Accenture as a marketing and public relations specialist.
-Prior to that she was a reporter for Examiner.com covering municipal meetings and interviews.
+As a graduate from Loyola University with a B.A. in English, she worked for Accenture as a marketing and public relations specialist.
+Prior to that, she was a reporter for the Examiner.

-We've teamed up with some of the leading brands and services.
+Leading brands and services syndicate our content because they trust us.
 Interested in working with us?
 Drop us a line!

 In the News